act65/act65.github.io/_drafts/inbetween-posts/2024-01-10-intelligent-immune.md

 layout: post
 ---

-> "Why did (our) intelligence emerge from motion control and sensing?
+> "Why did (our) intelligence emerge from electrical signals, motion control and sensing?
 Why not from the immune system?"

 Questions:
 - What kind of environment would select for an intelligent immune system?